kmshin1397/ETSimulations/docs/Guide_T4SS.rst

         The number of rods to place symmetrically around the central barrel

     * **rod_distance_from_center** : float
-        The distance away from the center of the barrel to place rods, i.e. the radius
+        The distance (in Angstroms) away from the center of the barrel to place rods, i.e. the radius

 ---------------
 Metadata output